 Roy Leckie was born in London in 1972 and spent his early years there and on the Wirral.
 Roy’s family moved to Hong Kong in 1979 where he attended GSIS, and then in 1985 boarding at Fettes College.
 After leaving Fettes Roy went to Glasgow University from where he graduated with a BSc (Honours) degree in Statistics.
 In 1995 Roy joined investment management firm Walter Scott & Partners where he is now a Director co-leading its 30 strong investment management group.
 Roy is a keen sportsman and having retired from playing rugby enjoys swimming, hillwalking, skiing, golf and playing tennis.
 Roy represented Hong Kong at age group level in both swimming and rugby and more recently has participated in a number of endurance and open water swimming events.
 He enjoys travelling with his family and is involved in a number of charities.
 Roy has two children at Cargilfield and joined the Board in 2016, where he takes the lead on property issues.

-Elaine is Warden at Glenalmond College.
-She is married and has a seventeen year old son and two other grown up children.
+Elaine was Warden at Glenalmond College before retiring in December 2018.
+She is married and has three grown up children.
 She read English at Edinburgh University and completed her PGCE at Moray House.
 Her first teaching appointment was at Viewforth High School in Kirkcaldy, after which she spent 14 years at Dollar Academy.
 Throughout her time at Dollar she was a Housemistress and Principal teacher of Guidance.
 During this time she completed Post Graduate Certificates in Counselling and in Guidance and Pupil Support.
 She joined Loretto School in 2001 as a Housemistress and became a member of Loretto SMT in 2006.
 She held the positions of Assistant Head- Pastoral Care, Director of Compliance, Inspections and Child Protection, Deputy Head and Acting Head.
 She joined the Board in 2015.

 Gordon was educated at Cargilfield and Fettes and has a degree in engineering from Aberdeen University.
 After a period working as an engineer he joined the RAF and was based at RAF Leuchars, flying the Tornado F3.
 For the past eighteen years Gordon been a longhaul pilot for British Airways; he currently flies the 777.
 Gordon has two sons who have both recently left Cargilfield and are now at Fettes.
 When he is not supporting his children on the touchline or boundary, he enjoys golf, keeping fit and gardening.
 He joined the board at Cargilfield in 2015, and leads the oversight of health and safety.